andrewboni/countup-angularjs-directive/README.md

 <h1 count-up id="opens" ng-model="dynamicStats.opens" data-num-decimals="2" data-animation-length="10"></h1>
 ```

-This directive is a work in progress- there are probably a ton of optimzations that can be made.
+This directive is a work in progress- there are probably a ton of optimizations that can be made.
 If you have any suggestions, please submit a pull request!

+# Development
+Run `grunt dev` to build/uglify the `dist` files from `src` and watch `src` files for changes.
+Run `grunt build` to merely build and uglify from `src`.

+#MIT License